WerWolv/ImHex/README.md

 > ImHex requires a GPU with OpenGL 3.0 support in general.
 > There are releases available (with the `-NoGPU` suffix) that are software rendered and don't require a GPU, however these can be a lot slower than the GPU accelerated versions.
 >
-> If possible at all, make ImHex use the dedicated GPU on your system instead of the integrated one (especially Intel HD GPUs are known to cause issues).
+> If possible at all, make ImHex use the dedicated GPU on your system instead of the integrated one.
+> ImHex will usually run fine with integrated GPUs as well but certain Intel HD GPU drivers on Windows are known to cause graphical artifacts.

 - **OS**:
   - **Windows**: Windows 7 or higher (Windows 10/11 recommended)